mzabriskie/cubiq/README.md

 ## License

-Released under the MIT license.
+Cubiq is released under the MIT license.